What is a Power Plant Operator?

 - Open and close valves and switches in sequence to start or shut down auxiliary units.

-Qualities of a Power Plant Operator
+Things a Power Plant Operator Should Know How to Do

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.